Roots and Radishes

 Instructions

-2. Shred chicken: When the chicken is cooked through, remove it from the stock pot and shred it.
+2. Shred chicken.
+When the chicken is cooked through, remove it from the stock pot and shred it.
 Discard the bones, and set aside.
+Reserve at least 6 cups of the water you cooked the chicken in to use as homemade chicken broth!
+If there is more broth left, save it for later or just in case more is needed for the soup.

-5. Add broth and chicken: Add the shredded chicken and broth.
-Bring entire soup to a boil, then reduce to a simmer.
-Cover and let simmer for 20 minutes (longer, if desired).
+4. Add broth and chicken: Add the shredded chicken and broth.
+Bring entire soup to a boil, then reduce to a gentle simmer over low heat.
+Cover and let simmer for 20 minutes.

-6. Add brown rice noodles: After 20 minutes of simmering, add brown rice noodles to the soup and cover for 5 minutes to let the noodles cook.
+5. Add noodles.
+Add rice noodles to the soup and cover for 5 minutes to let the noodles cook.

-7. Lime, cilantro, and serve: Remove the soup from heat and squeeze in lime juice, add cilantro, and sprinkle with pepper.
+6. Lime, cilantro, and serve.
+Remove the soup from heat and squeeze in lime juice, add cilantro, and sprinkle with pepper.
 Taste and add salt, if necessary.
 Serve soup with plenty of lime wedges for squeezing into each bowl, chopped fresh cilantro, and a good, crusty bread.

 Notes